MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 ms.localizationpriority: medium
 ---

-# Java Quickstart for Native and Android Studio
+# Java quickstart for Native and Android Studio

 This tutorial aims to help you get up and running with PlayFab JavaSDK and simple Java program.
 The goals we persue in this tutorial:
 - Acquire necessary JAR files